bluego78/shpn/README.md

 # Sherpany Code Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you have to download the package, then open your terminal and do the command:

-## Available Scripts

-In the project directory, you can run:
+### `npm install`

+and then:

 ### `npm start`

+# What will you find in the app

+The folders structure:

+- node_modules
+- public
+- src
+- .env file (contains come environment variables)
+- .tsconfig.json (configuration for typescript)
+- other files: .gitignore, package.json package-lock.json

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.